robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/placementexclusionlist.md

 Defines a website exclusion list in the manager account (customer) shared library.
 You can add negative sites to a website exclusion list and associate the list with ad accounts.

 > [!NOTE]
 > Account level website exclusions are available for customers in the pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 697).
+You can only view website exclusion lists in the redesigned Microsoft Advertising UI i.e., via Tools -> Shared Library -> Website exclusion lists.
+If you don't see it, look for the "Try the new Microsoft Advertising" prompt when you sign in.

 If you associate any [website exclusion lists](placementexclusionlist.md) with an ad account, the list of [negative sites](negativesite.md) are used in addition to the [campaign negative sites](campaignnegativesites.md) or [ad group negative sites](adgroupnegativesites.md).
 Negative site URLs specified at the ad group level are used instead of any negative site URLs specified at the campaign level.